catsontv/wProject-custom/README.md

 ## Overview

-wProject Custom is a comprehensive WordPress-based project management system that provides task management, team collaboration, time tracking, and client management capabilities.
+wProject Custom is a comprehensive WordPress-based project management system that provides task management, team collaboration, time tracking, client management, and calendar scheduling capabilities.
 The system consists of a core theme and multiple pro plugins that extend functionality.

 ## Project Structure